 Starting in 2021, the cruise company will charter the 200-guest Ocean Victory, that will be constructed by Miami-based SunStone Ships.
 Ocean Victory will feature an X-bow design, expected to improve the vessel's stability and efficiency at high seas.
-Travellers will focus on culture, history, music, and nature education.
+Travelers will focus on culture, history, music, and nature education.

-Victory Cruise Lines' MS Victory I and MS Victory II are older cruise ships built twenty years ago.
+Victory Cruise Lines' MS Victory I and MS Victory II are older ships built twenty years ago.
 Currently, they are designated for voyages on the Great Lakes, to Central America, Cuba, and Mexico's Yucatan Peninsula.

 Earlier this year, American Queen Steamboat Company acquired Victory Cruise Lines.